| Interesting new sculpture on west side of Isla |

 New Zealand - Nobilo

-For the reds, again use caution when buying.
+For the reds, again, use caution when buying.
 Nothing over three years old.
-Yeah, I know, in Canada, the US, and Europe this would be considered to be a very young red wine.
-Remember the temperature in the tropics is hot all year around.
-The bigger stores may be nice and cool with air conditioning, but the un-refrigerated truck that brought the wine to your city traveled over miles of highways and rough local roads pitted with pot holes, through temperatures of 120F or 40C.
-Not good for wine!
+Yeah, I know, in Canada, the US, and Europe, this would be considered to be a very young red wine.
+Remember, the temperature in the tropics is hot all year round.
+The bigger stores may be nice and cool with air conditioning, but the un-refrigerated truck that brought the wine to your city travelled over miles of highways and rough local roads pitted with pot holes, through temperatures of 120F or 40C.
 Rough treatment will prematurely age wines.

 Recommendations for reds in Mexico